-For MoneyPerMass, it is suggested to send two bytes: one for the Money, followed by a Mass constant.
+For MoneyPerMass, it is suggested to send three bytes: two for the Money, followed by a Mass display constant.

-105. MoneyPerTime
+105. MoneyPerDuration

-For MoneyPerTime, it is suggested to send two bytes: one for the Money, followed by a Duration constant.
+For MoneyPerDuration, it is suggested to send three bytes: two for the Money, followed by a Duration display constant.